nextgis/docs_ngweb/source/admin_interface.rst

    :align: center
    :width: 16cm

-   Actions for the selected record in feature table.
+   Actions for the selected record in feature table

 There is another way to open Feature table.
 In the adminitrative interface navigate to a child resource group where would be displayed resource types and select a resource with a type web map.
 In actions pane click a web map action called Display (see :numref:`webmap_open_eng_pic`):